tdeboissiere/DeepLearningImplementations/Colorful/src/data/README.md

 - Go to http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html
 - In the Downloads section, select Align&Cropped images.
 - In the dropbox page that follows, download the Anno, Eval and Img folders.
-- Copy these folders to the location of your choice.
+- Copy these folders to `Colorful/data/raw`.
 - Extract the zip files.

 You should have the following folder structure: